caochenrui/mathlib4/README.md

 ## Documentation

-Besides the installation guides above and [Lean's general documentation](https://docs.lean-lang.org/lean4/doc/), the documentation of mathlib consists of:
+Besides the installation guides above and [Lean&#39;s general documentation](https://docs.lean-lang.org/lean4/doc/), the documentation of mathlib consists of: